Teacher Education Program

 Instructional Method: On campus

-The Master of Arts in Teaching - Teaching Credential (MATTC) program is the first step for individuals who want to attain their multiple subject (MS) or single subject (SS) preliminary teaching credential.
+The Master of Arts in Teaching and Teaching Credential (MATTC) program is the first step for individuals who want to attain their Multiple Subject (MS) or Single Subject (SS) Preliminary Teaching Credential.
 At the conclusion of the program, candidates earn a Master of Arts in Teaching degree and a recommendation for a California SB2042 Multiple Subject or Single Subject Preliminary Teaching Credential.
 It is not possible for a student to pursue only a teaching credential or only a Master of Arts in Teaching degree.

 The MATTC program prepares individuals to become effective, equitable, and ethical teachers.
-The program fully integrates: (a) the professional coursework and clinical field experiences required by the California Commission on Teacher Credentialing; (b) master’s-level expectations for academic rigor and richness; and (c) focused engagement in and consideration of the ethical dimensions of teaching practice.
+The program fully integrates: the professional coursework and clinical field experiences required by the California Commission on Teacher Credentialing, master’s-level expectations for academic rigor and richness, and focused engagement in and consideration of the ethical dimensions of teaching practice.

 Master of Arts in Teaching and Teaching Credential - Single Subject

 This credential authorizes the holder to teach the specific subject(s) named on the credential in departmentalized classes such as those in most middle schools and high schools.
-California teaching credentials are available in the following subject areas: agriculture, art, business, English, foundational-level mathematics, health science, home economics, industrial and technology education, languages other than English, mathematics, music, physical education, biological sciences, chemistry, geosciences, physics, and social science.
+California teaching credentials are available in the following subject areas: Art, Biological Science, Chemistry, English, Foundation-level Mathematics, Foundation-level General Science, Geosciences, Mathematics, Music, Physical Education, Social Sciences and World Languages: Spanish.

-Individuals entering the single-subject program must demonstrate subject matter competence either through the completion of a state-approved subject matter preparation program or by passing the California Subject Examination for Teachers (CSET).
+Individuals entering the single-subject program must demonstrate subject matter competence either through the completion of a Commission on Teacher Credential (CTC) approved subject matter preparation program or by passing the California Subject Examination for Teachers (CSET).
 Undergraduates should note that approved subject matter preparation programs are often different from academic major requirements.
 Individuals interested in single subject teaching credentials should consult the advisor in the relevant academic department of the applicant’s baccalaureate institution to obtain information on the courses required for the subject matter requirements.
-Information regarding state-approved subject-matter examinations is available from the Student Services office in the first floor of Guadalupe Hall.
+Information regarding state-approved subject-matter examinations is available from the California Commission on Teacher Credentialing.
 It is highly recommended that students pass these examinations before entering the credential program.

 Students who earn a Master of Arts in Teaching - Teaching Credential - Single Subject degree are prepared for careers teaching a single subject to students at the middle or high school level.